Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 ### Known Bugs

--   The Safari Browser does not support some of the functionalities of the game.
+-   The Safari and Internet Explorer Browsers does not support some of the functionalities of the game.
 Once the game starts all the cards are faced up.
 -   Tested the game using the Chrome browser as an alternative to the Safari browser on the iOS devices - iPhone XS, iPad and MacbookAir - and only on the MacBookAir the game ran without any issues.
+        Conclusion: the bug found occurs on the iPhone XS and Ipad no matter which browser is used (Safari, Chrome).
 -   On smaller screens, the Win and Game-Over screens cover the score making it impossible for the user to see their final score.

 ## Deployment